- Townsville: February, July

 Inherent requirements are the identified abilities, attributes, skills, and behaviours that must be demonstrated, during the learning experience, to successfully complete a course.
 These abilities, attributes, skills, and behaviours preserve the academic integrity of the University’s learning, assessment,and accreditation processes, and where applicable, meet the standards of a profession.
 For more information please review the inherent requirements for the Bachelor of Marine Science.

-High achieving Bachelor of Marine Science students can continue their studies through the Bachelor of Science (Honours) degree.
-This course consists of extra study and the development of a personal research project and thesis.
+The Bachelor of Science (Honours) degree is available for high-achieving students.
+It consists of extra study and the development of a personal research project and thesis.
 An Honours degree is usually essential for entry to research higher degrees.
-Refer to the Bachelor of Science (Honours) Handbook for eligibility information.
+Please refer to the Bachelor of Science (Honours) Handbook for eligibility information.

 Graduates can pursue a career in a diverse range of areas including fisheries science and management, marine resource management and conservation, as well as coastal and marine geoscience, oceanography, and marine technology.